William L. Laurence

-William Leonard Laurence (March 7, 1888 – March 19, 1977) was a Jewish American science journalist best known for his work at The New York Times.
+William Leonard Laurence (born Leib Wolf Siew, March 7, 1888 – March 19, 1977) was an American science journalist best known for his work at The New York Times.
 Born in the Russian Empire, he won two Pulitzer Prizes.
 As the official historian of the Manhattan Project, he was the only journalist to witness the Trinity test and the atomic bombing of Nagasaki.
-He is credited with coining the iconic term "Atomic Age," which became popular in the 1950s.
-Infamously, he dismissed the destructive effects of radiation sickness as Japanese propaganda in The New York Times.
+He is credited with coining the term "Atomic Age," which became popular in the 1950s.
+He dismissed the destructive effects of radiation sickness as Japanese propaganda in The New York Times.
 Even though he had seen the effects first-hand, he moonlighted for the War Department's press office, and United States military officials instructed him to do so in order to discredit earlier reports by independent journalist Wilfred Burchett, the first Western reporter on-site after the bombings.

 Early life and career

-Laurence was born Leib Wolf Siew in Salantai, a small city in the Russian Empire that is now in Lithuania.
-He emigrated to the United States in 1905, after participating in the Russian Revolution of 1905, and he soon changed his name, taking "William" after William Shakespeare, "Leonard" after Leonardo da Vinci, and "Laurence" after a street he lived on in Roxbury, Massachusetts (but spelled with a "u” instead of a “w” in reference to Friedrich Schiller's Laura).
+Laurence was born Leib Wolf Siew in Salantai, a city in the Russian Empire that is now in Lithuania.
+His family was Jewish, and his brother, sister, and mother, who stayed in Lithuania, perished in the Holocaust.
+At the age of 17 and after participating in the Russian Revolution of 1905, where his nose had been pushed in by the butt of a Cossack rifle, he emigrated to the United States in 1905, and he soon changed his name, taking "William" after William Shakespeare, "Leonard" after Leonardo da Vinci, and "Laurence" after a street he lived on in Roxbury, Massachusetts (but spelled with a "u” instead of a “w” in reference to Friedrich Schiller's Laura).

 Although he attended Harvard University (1908-1911; 1914-1915) and allegedly completed all coursework for an undergraduate degree in philosophy, Laurence "struggled academically and financially" throughout his studies; according to biographer Vincent Kiernan, his institutional records contained "multiple complaints that he failed to repay loans from the university and individuals," while "holds on his account repeatedly interrupted his studies."
 Following a September 1915 skirmish with roommate Benjamin Stolberg, Laurence was found guilty of assault and battery before being "released without having to spend any time in jail."
 A subsequent May 1917 graduation attempt was thwarted due to another block on his account from residual debt.
 (Laurence maintained in a later Columbia University oral history that his degree was not conferred due to his debt and a personality conflict with the dean of Harvard College.)